apache/superset/RELEASING/release-notes-1-3/README.md

 - [**Breaking Changes and Full Changelog**](#breaking-changes-and-full-changelog)

 # User Experience
 One major goal of this release is to improve and harden dashboard-native filters.
-These filters live at the dashboard-level instead of within a chart, and affect all charts under their scope within a dashboard.
-Improvments in this release include clearer visual indicators of what charts are within the scope of a selected filter.
+These filters live at the dashboard level instead of within a chart and affect all charts under their scope within a dashboard.
+Improvements in this release include clearer visual indicators of what charts are within the scope of a selected filter.

 ![dashboard native filter scoping](media/dashboard_native_filters_1.jpg)